Key points

 Personal loan pros and cons

 Personal loans aren't for everybody.
-While they have some advantages:
+They may have some advantages:

-• Like flexible access to funds to buy what you want, when you want it
+• Flexible access to funds to buy what you want, when you want it

 • The ability to use leftover funds for other purchases